anjuan/speaker-agreement/README.md

 ## Attribution

 This template is based on an agreement orginally created by [Brandon Fryslie](https://github.com/brandon-fryslie) and extensively modified by [Vel](http://www.vel.nz).
+I've kept a lot of the structure from Vel's LaTeX file, but I heavily modified the contents and added additonal variables.

 ## Dynamic Variables